 Now, you call up Mergeflow, and you enter a very simple search (optoelectronic*, with a star, finds ‘optoelectronic’, ‘optoelectronics’, and other word endings):

 Mergeflow has 36,000 optoelectronics science publications from the last five years.
 So, yes, you are not the only one in this field.
 But we said that we don’t want to do the whole “impress-them-with-your-big-folder-of-highfalutin-research” thing because this would backfire and kill your conversation.
+Instead, you want to pursue more of a 360° approach to tech discovery.

-So instead, let’s look at companies first.
+Now, let’s look at companies first.

 Venture capital fundings are a good place for discovering companies.
 Very often, these are companies at the forefront of new technologies and business models.
 In order to discover these companies, Mergeflow collects and analyzes news and other data streams.
 Here, for example, are VC-backed optoelectronics companies: